-- 6.3 Annual Leave for Guidance Counsellors (Without Teacher Qualifications) and Counsellors (Without Teacher Qualifications) - 6.3.1 For the purposes of this clause, relevant counsellors means: - (a) Guidance Counsellors (Without Teacher Qualifications) and - (b) Counsellors (Without Teacher Qualifications),
+6.3 Annual Leave for Guidance Counsellors (Without Teacher Qualifications) and Counsellors (Without Teacher Qualifications)

+- 6.3.1 For the purposes of this clause, relevant counsellors means: - (a) Guidance Counsellors (Without Teacher Qualifications) and - (b) Counsellors (Without Teacher Qualifications), who are not required to attend for work during vacation periods subject to clause 6.4.9.

-- 6.3.2 Relevant counsellors will be entitled to annual leave on the same basis as teachers in accordance with clauses 8.1, 8.2 (Annual Leave/Loading Teachers), 4.6 and 4.7 (Full Year Salary / Proportion of Full Year Salary). - 6.3.3 To avoid doubt, relevant counsellors will not access annual leave during school term.
+- 6.3.2 Relevant counsellors will be entitled to annual leave on the same basis as teachers in accordance with clauses 8.1, 8.2 (Annual Leave/Loading Teachers), 4.6 and 4.7 (Full Year Salary /Proportion of Full Year Salary). - 6.3.3 To avoid doubt, relevant counsellors will not access annual leave during school term.